Where to Stay in Gold Coast: 10 Best Areas

 For starters, there are the beaches themselves.
 With beautiful golden sandy beaches and warm waters, they are ideal whether you want to top up your tan or take part in some aquatic activities.
 Then, you have an incredible number of parks and gardens in the area as well.

-Broadbeach Park, Cascade Gardens, Federation Park, Gold Coast Bulletin Centenary Park, Herb Fennell & Noel Watson Memorial Picnic Area, Kurrawa Park, Mermaid Esplanade, Moya Egerton Park, Pratten Park, Victoria Park, and the Royal Queensland Art Society are all amazing places to spend your days exploring the local landscape.
+Broadbeach Park, Cascade Gardens, Federation Park, Gold Coast Bulletin Centenary Park, Herb Fennell & Noel Watson Memorial Picnic Area, Kurrawa Park, Mermaid Esplanade, Moya Egerton Park, Pratten Park, Victoria Park, and the Royal Queensland Art Society, Broadbeach Arts and Crafts market, The Pacific Fair Shopping Centre are all amazing places to spend your days exploring the local landscape.

 You combine all of this with the incredible collection of bars, cafes, hotels, restaurants and shops that surround them, and it should be clear why Broadbeach Gold Coast is such an incredibly popular destination with visitors from all manner of backgrounds.